MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 kubectl get pods --n NAMESPACE_NAME
 # to list all pods in all namespaces
 kubectl get pods --all-namespaces
+# To list all objects in a namespace
+kubectl get all -n ingress-nginx
 ```

 54) To create a namespace